 There are a couple of ways to do this.

 To start off you want to support your customer service team.
-Help make their jobs easier and headache free by solving the problems before they arise.
-You can this by providing customers with the option to opt-in for different kinds of emails.
+Help make their jobs easier and headache-free by solving the problems before they arise.
+You can do this by providing customers with the option to opt-in for different kinds of emails.
 This could be emails about company updates, product features, or sales.
 By doing this you let your customers create their experience.
 This custom marketing can also give you a better idea of who your audience is and their interests.

 It is also best to reengage with your customers.
-If you notice an abandoned cart that has a lot of products left behind to reach out and inform the customer on the values of the company, the quality of the product, or ask for their feedback.
+If you notice an abandoned cart that has a lot of products left behind to reach out and inform the customer of the values of the company, the quality of the product, or ask for their feedback.
 This can entice the customer to engage more with your marketing content and might even help close a sale.

 This leads to the second way you can keep your customers by just being human.
 Today people are turned off by automated machines, probably from the hundreds of robot calls and spam emails we receive daily.
 They want to talk to a real person, not a robot, about the problems they may be experiencing or a question they might have.
 Geisler suggests running a series of customer interviews.
 How would you describe your job title & role at work?
 What are you working on right now?
 See if your product is a match for the kind of work they are performing.
 Can your product make their job easier?
 Let them know that!
 By personally getting to know your customer you build a relationship that will keep them coming back for more.